How Hydrographic Film Selection Affects Print Quality and Appearance

 7. Clear Coating - PU or acrylic topcoats are applied to enhance durability and finish.
 We also offer PU coating services on plastic as part of the final sealing.

-3. Equipment & Materials Used
+What are the Commonly Used Equipment & Materials Used

 Our industrial setup includes: